Diolg/cook-book/README.md

 - "Create your recipe" from "Mypage"
 1. A validated form appears.
-2. If the user did not fill in an input field a red line will appear, otherwise the green line will shoe that everything is correct.
+2. If the user did not fill in an input field a red line will appear, otherwise the green line will show that everything is correct.
 3. A drop down menu for choosing category appears.
 ![dropdown-category](static/manual_testing/create_recipe_dropdown.png)
 4. User provides a link to load the image in the indicated format.